Skip to content

 The current backend factory recognizes:

-• pgvector: The pgvector extension to a standard postgres database to store embeddings directly in the database.
+• pgvector: The pgvector extension to a standard PostgreSQL database to store embeddings directly in the database.

 • faiss: The FAISS storage solution for on-disk storage.